 I was briefly paralyzed by this sudden interruption of my Leaving-the-Store Routine.
 In the split second that all of this all happened I imagined myself standing there frozen in place like the old Adams Family character Itt, abruptly transported from the distant past to this eerie new-age mega-store.
 Lost and confused.
 Too stunned to move.

 The store is busy, I thought, surely nobody will notice me.
 How do I recover from this?
 Do I care?
 My cover is blown here.
 My leather gloves and big sunglasses are in this one damning moment rendered impotent and are exposed as the mere diversionary tactics they are.
-Suddenly, I’m not the hip and moneyed older woman—(certainly not a cougar, much too snobbish for that kind of vulgarity–but still deeply cool when seen in quick glimpses at 7-11 and Walmart, my most visited retail locations).
+Suddenly, I’m not the hip and moneyed older woman I’ve tried to emulate for several years (certainly not a cougar, much too snobbish for that kind of vulgarity–but still deeply cool when seen in quick glimpses at 7-11 and Walmart, my most visited retail locations).

 No. I’m just an old anonymous hausfrau doing the weekly shopping, disheveled and barely able to chew gum and walk at the same time.
 My socks don’t even match.
 My pant leg on the left side is half caught in the Velcro closure of the cheap clumpy boots I’ve worn for seven winters now.
 It’s all very clear.
 I’m exposed.
 It’s all been a lot of smoke and mirrors and here I stand, naked if you will, not cool at all but a nearly 60-year-old teenage girl who just wants to go home and weep in front of my computer while Neil Young croons Old Man on Pandora Radio and where I ask myself for the millionth time if I’ll ever feel like a real grownup with life all figured out and shittons of sage advice for my posse of young hipster mentees.